CSC207-2022F-UofT/course-project-productive-potato-sloth/README.md

 ### Vishnu Nittoor (nitvishn)

+Note about errors:

+> There seem to some errors in the autograding procedure.
+This is due to java Serialization not playing nicely with GitHub.
+Please ignore these errors <3

 Some design choices:

 > I decided to use pure data classes EventDataResponseObject and EventDataRequestObject to use to pass information up and down the clean architecture.
 I found myself writing the same fields over and over again in the request and response models of my two use cases, which was a code smell.
 I believe that this fixes the code smell, and allows for greater modularity in the information contained in events.